MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-configuration.md

 ms.topic: how-to
 titleSuffix: Microsoft identity platform

-#Customer intent: As a developer, I want to configure a custom claims provider token issuance event, so that I can add custom claims to a token before it is issued.
+#Customer intent: As a developer, I want to configure a custom claims provider token issuance event in the Azure portal, so that I can add custom claims to a token before it is issued.
 ---

 # Configure a custom claim provider token issuance event